||Contact | A-Z Health Index | Events & Meetings|

 Oklahoma State Board of Health

 Oklahoma's public health authority rests with the Oklahoma State Department of Health, which is responsible for protecting and promoting the health of the citizens of Oklahoma by preventing disease and injury and assuring conditions by which Oklahomans can be healthy.
-The agency is governed by the Oklahoma State Board of Health created under the authority of Oklahoma Statute Title 63, Section 1-103.
+The agency is currently governed by the Oklahoma State Board of Health created under the authority of Oklahoma Statute Title 63, Section 1-103.
 This nine-member Board is appointed by the Governor with Senate confirmation.
 Each Board member serves a nine-year term.
 Eight of the nine members represent specific county regions of the state and one member is appointed to represent the state at large.
-The Board of Health and the Department of Health share in common the following vision, mission and values:

 Creating a State of Health